Summers in Muskegon are busy with festivals and celebrations almost every week.

 Norton Shores even has Plane Watch Food Park, where you can munch with a view of the aircraft coming and going at the Muskegon County Airport.

 Wondering which trucks to keep an eye out for?
 Let’s start with some of the newly crowned Taste of Muskegon award winners.
-People’s Choice award went to Bone Ends.
-They have a unique take on Tex-Mex.
-You’ll definitely want to try the BBQ Beercheese Poutine and don’t miss the Ricki Bobby Burrito.
+People’s Choice award went to Hamburger Mikey.
+One of many awards for them!
+You’ll definitely want to try the Burger of the Month and don’t miss the french fries with Mikey's Sauce.

 You’ll find all kinds of cuisine in the food trucks.
 From BBQ sauce you’ll want to drink by the bucket (from OVK BBQ), to the best sandwich you’ve ever had from Fatty Lumpkins Sandwich Shack.